Pylons/pyramid/docs/narr/introduction.rst

-anyone might eventually want to eat"* frameworks, which tend to expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to get your application written, and we try to keep the core set of concepts you need to understand to a minimum.
+anyone might eventually want to eat"* frameworks, which tend to expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts you need to understand to a minimum.

-*Minimalism*: :mod:`repoze.bfg` provides only the very basics: *URL to code mapping*, *templating*, and *security*.
+*Minimalism*: :mod:`repoze.bfg` provides only the very basics: *URL to code mapping*, *templating*, *security*, and *resources*.
 There is not much more to the framework than these pieces: you are expected to provide the rest.

 *Documentation*: Because :mod:`repoze.bfg` is minimal, it's relatively easy to keep its documentation up-to-date, which is helpful to bring